zilishen/documentation/content/nginx/admin-guide/monitoring/live-activity-monitoring.md

 - If you have configured the HTTPS protocol for the Swagger UI page, you will need to choose the "HTTPS" scheme in the "Schemes" menu.

-- Click on the operation you want to fulfil.
+- Click on the operation you want to fulfill.

 - Click **Try it out**.